2023 Zorob family airstrike

 On 19 December 2023, the Israeli Air Forces targeted the house of Palestinian journalist Adel Zorob in the Gaza Strip.
-The airstrike led to the deaths of over 22 victims, from Zorob's family and other families sheltering in the building, all of whom were allegedly civilians.
-Amnesty International found no evidencec that any person staying in the house has any connection with an armed group.
+The airstrike led to the deaths of over 22 civilian victims, from Zorob's family and other families sheltering in the building.
+Amnesty International found no evidence that any person staying in the house has any connection with an armed group.

 Airstrike and casualties

 In the evening of Tuesday, December 19, an airstrike targeted the home of Zorob, as well as his family and others sheltering in it at the time.
 The strike reportedly killed 22 members of the Zorob and Al-Ladda families, including 11 children.

 Zorob was a freelance journalist who worked with a number of media outlets including the Hamas-affiliated Al-Aqsa Voice Radio.
 According to reports, Zorob was "known for his efforts to help wounded children."
 The Committee to Protect Journalists wrote that "Zorob posted Gaza war news on his Facebook page and on WhatsApp news groups.
 The last news message was sent directly before his death, according to a WhatsApp screenshot CPJ viewed."